4Unreal/GameSky/README.md

 - Visual Studio 2017

 ## Quick Start
-Following steps are necessarry to get this plugin working:
+Following steps are necessary to get this plugin working:
 1. Download this repository and place it under the *Plugins* directory in your game project.
 2. TODO...